ellehailu/capstone-elleHailu/README.md

 ### Research and planning log
 #### Friday, September 15, 2023

-* 9:00: Explore a supa base tutorial
+* 9:00: Explore a supabase tutorial